Quality Seafood Market

 In 1990, Harris and Jamie sold the business to Sam Eaves.
 Sam and his brother Dexter had previously owned their own seafood business – Eaves Brother’s Seafood.
 When Dexter went to law school, Sam purchased his brother’s share of the business and then proceeded to buy Quality Seafood.
 He changed the business name to Eaves Brothers Quality Seafoods.
 Sam Eaves’ skills as a salesman and his extensive experience in the Alaskan seafood industry, as well as fresh seafood’s increasing popularity among chefs and restaurant-goers, all combined to help expand Quality Seafood’s reach throughout the wholesale seafood market in Austin.
 For the first time, items like salmon, halibut, and sea bass could be found in the market case alongside local, seasonal favorites like Texas drum, shrimp, and oysters.

 In 2003, Paul and Carol Huntsberger acquired the business and changed its name to Quality Seafood Market.
 Their passion for seafood and their years of experience in finance and sales, made them the perfect match for overseeing a number of expansions and improvements to the market, including interior and exterior renovations, additional restaurant seating, an expanded menu, a new oyster bar, and a catering business.
-Under Paul and Carol, the restaurant blossomed from a fried food kitchen into a place where families could gather to enjoy fresh, healthy preparations of seafood from waters as nearby as Texas and as far away as Alaska.
+In 2010 Carol became the sole owner, and the restaurant blossomed from a fried food kitchen into a place where families could gather to enjoy fresh, healthy preparations of seafood from waters as nearby as Texas and as far away as Alaska.